 However, investigating long-term employee absenteeism, especially if you suspect an element of wrongdoing, can be incredibly difficult to handle effectively and sensitively.
 At Insight Investigations, we understand that no employer wants to wrongly accuse an employee who is genuinely ill, but sometimes suspicions are wholly founded.

 While employee absenteeism generally falls under the banner of corporate investigations, in reality these cases are usually dealt with by a private investigator.
-They carry out their enquiries and surveillance with the utmost discretion, so as not to jeopardise the relationship between an employer and their employee in genuine cases.
+They carry out their enquiries and observation with the utmost discretion, so as not to jeopardise the relationship between an employer and their employee in genuine cases.

 In our experience, turning to a detective agency should be a last resort when you suspect an employee of unwarranted absenteeism.
 But if you feel you have taken the case as far as you can, then a private investigation is essential.